George Montagu, 8th Duke of Manchester: Political and military career

+Aged 18 he became an officer in the part-time Militia, commissioned on 18 December 1871 as a Lieutenant in the Huntingdonshire Rifles, of which his father was second-in-command.
+By 1877 he was a captain and in 1880 he transferred to the Armagh Light Infantry militia (later the 3rd Battalion Royal Irish Fusiliers).

+During the Anglo-Zulu War (1879) he was appointed aide de camp to Sir Garnet Wolseley and according to a report in the Newsletter on one occasion "he was assegaied by a Zulu running amok and shot him".

 In 1877 Montagu was elected to the House of Commons for Huntingdonshire, a seat he held until 1880.
-He was also a lieutenant in the Huntingdon Militia.
 He was Worshipful Master freemason of Union Lodge No. 105 in 1879.

-During the Zulu War 1879 he was appointed Aide de Camp to Sir Garnet Wolseley and according to a report in the Newsletter on one occasion "he was assegaied by a Zulu running amok and shot him".

-Apart from his political career he also achieved the rank of captain in the Royal Irish Fusiliers.
 In 1890 he succeeded his father in the dukedom and took his seat in the House of Lords.
 He was declared bankrupt the same year.